MasherZN/SSB-STRIKE/README.md

 ## Compile it yourself
 To compile this project, you need to have BlocksDS installed.
-You can find instructions on how to install it on the [devkitPro website](https://blocksds.skylyrac.net/docs/)
+You can find instructions on how to install it on the [BlocksDS website](https://blocksds.skylyrac.net/docs/)

-Once you have devkitPro installed, you can clone this repository by running:
+Once you have BlocksDS installed, you can clone this repository by running:
 ```bash
 git clone https://github.com/MasherZN/SSB-STRIKE.git
 ```